 Renting a car abroad gives you the freedom to explore the country at your own pace.
 It also gives you a unique opportunity to have a deeper bond with your kids and significant other – the joy of exploring the unknown, figuring out which place to go and just the road trip itself are great and memorable experiences you can build with your family while you’re vacationing abroad.

-That being said, renting a car is typically what vacationers do after they set foot in their destination country.
-Of course, you can opt to commute if that’s what you prefer, but if you want to explore the country at your own pace or you just want to get behind a wheel as you drive the new roads, then renting a car is the way to go!
+That being said, renting a car is typically what vacationers do after they set foot in their destination country, so you know you are all sorted when you arrive (but you can also do a quick search online for any rental company in your area).
+Of course, you can opt to commute if that’s what you prefer, but if you want to explore the country at your own pace or you just want to get behind the wheel as you drive the new roads, then renting a car is the way to go!

 There are things to consider before renting a car abroad such as cost, insurance, and fuel.
 But aside from that, here are some tips you need to consider or remember when renting a car abroad.

 The first thing you have to do to rent a car abroad is to have an international driving license.
 Needless to say, without it, you won’t be able to drive around overseas.
 Aside from the license, be sure to carry your passport around (as you may need it in case you encounter a checkpoint) and any paperwork that you may need to have around.